-- i.
-The client consents to such disclosure; or - ii.
-The client has voluntarily disclosed the content of the communication to a third party, and that third party then gives evidence of that disclosure. - iii.
-The client has alleged ineffective assistance of counsel, in which case the privilege is waived as to all communications relevant to the claim of ineffective assistance.
+- (i) The client consents to such disclosure; or - (ii) The client has voluntarily disclosed the content of the communication to a third party, and that third party then gives evidence of that disclosure. - (iii) The client has alleged ineffective assistance of counsel, in which case the privilege is waived as to all communications relevant to the claim of ineffective assistance.

-Rule 98: Motion for Judgement of Acquittal (amended 7 March 2003)
+Rule 98: Motion for Judgment of Acquittal (amended 14 May 2005 and 13 May 2006)

-If, after the close of the case for the prosecution, the evidence is such that no reasonable tribunal of fact could be satisfied beyond a reasonable doubt of the accused's guilt on one or more counts of the indictment, the Trial Chamber shall enter a judgment of acquittal
+If, after the close of the case for the prosecution, there is no evidence capable of supporting a conviction on one or more counts of the indictment, the Trial Chamber shall, by oral decision and after hearing the oral submissions of the parties, enter a judgment of acquittal on those counts.